|

 Other factors affecting sleep are the circadian rhythms that coordinate the timing of our bodily functions, including sleep ─ and seniors tend to become sleepier in the early evening and wake earlier in the morning, as compared to younger adults.
 This pattern is called “advanced sleep phase syndrome”.

-• Insomnia is the most common sleep problem in adults age 60 and older.
+The most common sleep problem in adults aged 60 and older.
 People with insomnia have trouble falling asleep and staying asleep.

-• Alzheimer’s disease can cause some seniors to sleep too much, while others don’t sleep enough.
+Can cause some seniors to sleep too much, while others don’t sleep enough.
 Some people wake up many times during the night; others wander or become agitated.
-Safety precautions around the home definitely need to be addressed for seniors with Alzheimer’s.
+Safety precautions around the home need to be addressed for seniors with Alzheimer’s.

 No matter the reason, without a good night’s sleep, the next day, a senior can be tired and irritable, unable to perform tasks, have memory problems or be forgetful, feel depressed, and be at risk for more falls or accidents.
 Here are some preventative tips that you can give to your loved one.